 We hear about hacks and attacks in the media all the time but rarely do we hear about who these criminals are, what motivates them.
-Join us December 7 as JCH welcomes back Stacey Wright as she explores who the cybercriminal is and assessing the risks to your department, information, and personnel.
+Join this recorded webinar, as JCH welcomes back Stacey Wright as she explores who the cybercriminal is and assessing the risks to your department, information, and personnel.

 Justice Clearinghouse Editors (JCH): Your webinar is about CyberThreats and the Actors (or perpetrators) who commit these activities.
 I think most of us still think of “hackers” as teenagers or anti-social individuals who hang out in a basement and come up with ways to wreak havoc on “normal” society.
 Is this false impression?
 Who is the typical cyber threat actor these days?

 Stacey Wright: I think the thing we have to get away from is the belief that there is a “typical” cyber threat actor.
 The bad actors committing cybercrimes range from those teenagers and anti-social geeks in the basement to sophisticated business structures with employees around the world.
 Today cybercrime is simply another business opportunity for many and it just happens to be (frequently) illegal.
 This is promoted by the impression that it’s easy to remain anonymous on the Internet, that there are no “real” victims and the fact that you can commit these acts in foreign countries, making it much more difficult to bring charges against you.